- Find Meeting Information

 A partial hospitalization program (PHP) is a treatment model for many substance misuse and psychiatric disorders.
-PHP serves as an intermediate treatment option between inpatient and outpatient addiction treatment, and it is the most intense non-residential treatment option.
+This level of care serves as an intermediate treatment option between inpatient and outpatient addiction treatment, and is recognized as the most intense non-residential treatment option.

-The term “outpatient care” essentially covers all other addiction treatment services, which are offered over a continuum of care levels.
-Outpatient services include: 1
+The term “outpatient care” covers all other addiction treatment services, which are offered over a continuum.

 - Visits with your primary care provider